 - A shared surface where decisions get made

-If you have a large team, an existing process, and time to train new users — Pigment or Adaptive might work well.
+If you have a large team, an existing process, and time to train new users, Pigment or Adaptive can work well as heavier, more centralized planning systems.

 Book a demo to see why fast-moving teams at Superhuman and AngelList use Runway.